AceDataCloud/NanoBananaAPI/docs/nano_banana_images_api_integration_guide.md

 }
 ```

-### Field Descriptions
+### Field Description

 - `image_urls[]`: List of URLs of images to be edited (must be publicly accessible).
-Multiple images can be provided, and the service will combine these materials with the `prompt` to complete the editing.
+Multiple images can be passed, and the service will combine these materials with the `prompt` to complete the editing.
 - Other fields are the same as the "Generate Image" response.

 ---